FOREX-Dollar pauses for breath ahead of Jackson Hole

 Disappointing U.S. services and manufacturing surveys released overnight and a plunge in new home sales last month knocked the greenback from a 20-year high on the euro, though not particularly hard as growth concerns are deeper in Europe.

-The euro EUR=EBS briefly bought $1 in New York trade, but by the Asia morning it was under pressure at $0.9958 - barely above Tuesday's low of $0.99005.
-The yen JPY=EBS also gave back some overnight gains to hover around 136.85 per dollar.
+The euro EUR=EBS briefly bought $1 in New York trade, but was back under pressure at $0.99485 in the Asia trade - barely above Tuesday's low of $0.99005.
+The yen JPY=EBS steadied at around 136.73 per dollar.

 The U.S. S&P Global flash composite PMI for August dropped to 45 - the lowest since May 2020 and in contractionary territory for a second straight month, while new home sales hit a 6-1/2 year low.